Skip to content

 1. Evidence-based content authority (approximately 40% of improvement).
 In YMYL categories, this is not optional.
 The 18 research-backed guides with proper citations and honest acknowledgment of limitations established the trust baseline AI engines require.
 Companies in YMYL categories that skip this will hit a ceiling regardless of other optimization.

 2. Practitioner profile structured data (approximately 25% of improvement).
-Transforming 3,400 profiles into schema-rich pages with Person, LocalBusiness, credential, and Review markup gave AI engines 3,400 individual entry points for local and service queries.
-For directories, the individual listing is the atomic unit of AI visibility.
+Transforming 3,400 profiles into schema-rich pages with Person, LocalBusiness, credential, and Review markup provided entry points for local queries, though AI engines' conservative YMYL thresholds limited how much structured data alone could drive recommendations.

 4. Local and condition-specific optimization (approximately 15% of improvement).
 The 40 city pages and 12 condition pages captured long-tail queries that generic content could not address.
 "Reiki for anxiety in Austin" requires both condition expertise and local practitioner data in a single response.